CarlDownsOracle/oci-api-examples/README.md

 * Show Configuration
 * Show User

+## Implementation

+This is coded as a Flask app with Python 3 as a prerequisite.

-Python 3 is required.
-Make sure you set up a proper virtual env, activate it, and install the requirements in your virtual env:
+Set up a proper virtual env, activate it, and install the requirements in your virtual env:

     my-machine $ python -m venv venv